-4. Scope of Work;
+3. Scope of Work

-4.1 Conduct a system requirement verification study of the processes

-- 4.2 Prepare a detail requirement study report of the new MIS - 4.3 On completing the above, Submit a requirement verification report by after completing the above tasks.
-With the approval of ICTA Design and Develop the system - 4.4 Adherence to e-Government Policy of Sri Lanka [1]. - 4.5 Adherence to Web 2.0 concepts, open standards and Service Oriented Architecture (SOA) principles. - 4.6 Adherence to LIFe standards [2]. - 4.7 Implement the system in collaboration with the SPA consultants appointed by ICTA, or review committee and facilitate 'Software Process Audit (SPA)' specified by ICTA.
-Refer Annex C. - 4.8 The project source code will be maintained by the ICTA Source Code Management system (SCM) - 4.9 Maintain all issues through Issue tracking system which maintains by ICTA. - 4.10 Adopt a proper application publishing procedure to release the PMIS to the Department during the deployment in production environments. - 4.11 Participate for Project Review Committee meeting and Project Management Committee (PMC) Meetings as a member - 4.12 Obtain User Acceptance (UAT) for the implemented processes. - 4.13 Deploy the system to production environment through Lanka Government Cloud (LGC). - 4.14 Provide support and maintenance service, for the period of one year. - 4.15 Adhere to the Service Level Agreement, during the support and maintenance phase (SLA) indicated in Annex B.
+- 3.1.
+Conduct a system requirement verification study of the processes - 3.2.
+On completing the above, submit a requirement verification report. - 3.3.
+Design and develop the system, upon obtaining ICTA approval for the above. - 3.4.
+Implement in collaboration with the SPA consultants appointed by ICTA, or review committee and facilitate the 'Software Process Audit (SPA)' specified by ICTA.
+Refer Annex C - 3.5.
+Maintain project source code in the ICTA Source Code Management system (SCM). - 3.6.
+Maintain all issues in the Issue tracking system maintained by ICTA. - 3.7.
+Adopt a proper application release procedure to release the system releases to ICTA during the deployment in the staging / production environments. - 3.8.
+Participate for Project Review Committee meeting and Project Implementation Committee (PIC) Meetings as a member. - 3.9.
+Obtain User Acceptance (UAT) for the implemented processes. - 3.10.
+Deploy into production environment at Lanka Government Cloud (LGC). - 3.11.
+Provide support and maintenance services, from the date of launch to an agreed time period. - 3.12.
+Adhere to the Service Level Agreement, during the support and maintenance phase (SLA) indicated in Annex B. - 3.13.
+Adherence to e-Government Policy of Sri Lanka [1]. - 3.14.
+Adherence to Web 2.0 concepts, open standards and Service Oriented Architecture (SOA) principles. - 3.15.
+Adherence to LIFe standards [2]. - 3.16.
+Work collaboratively with ICTA and other stakeholder organizations